Texas woman gets probation, jail time for killing 2 sisters in distracted-driving crash - NewsBreak

 A search warrant executed on Buchanan’s phone revealed “that at the time of the crash, Buchanan was actively using the Chick-fil-A application,” according to the documents.

 Prosecutors argued that although Buchanan’s actions did not convey any ill intent, they did involve an indifference toward other lives.
-Court officials hope Buchanan’s sentence will serve as a precedent for other distracted-driving crimes, which are only expected to increase as technology continues to advance.Report: Driver that killed two young sisters in Abilene was using Chick-fil-A app during crash
+Court officials hope Buchanan’s sentence will serve as a precedent for other distracted-driving crimes, which are only expected to increase as technology continues to advance.Ride in bathtub saved Arkansas family from tornado

 The girls’ family said in a statement, “We are relieved that this portion of this horrible journey is over, but our grief for our girls isn’t over and it will never be over.
 We miss Melissa Grace and Starla with every breath and always will.
 We beg drivers everywhere to put away their phones while driving.
 Please please just leave your phones alone while you’re on the road.”